Tracer-Cloud/tracer-test-pipelines-bioinformatics/pipelines/linux-x86-ubuntu/nextflow-conda/README.md

+# Nextflow Pipeline on Linux x86 using Conda

 # Linux x86-64 Ubuntu Nextflow Pipeline with Pixi

 This directory contains a Nextflow pipeline setup for Linux x86-64 Ubuntu systems using Pixi package management for fast, reliable dependency management.